mendirattanishant/Siri-Shorcuts/README.md

 # Siri-Shorcuts
 A reference  guide for creating Siri Shortcuts

-Your app can make donations using one of the following objects:
-From apple's own [Donating Shortcuts article][link1], you can donate Shorcuts in 2 ways:
+From apple's own [Donating Shortcuts article][link1], you can make donations for Shorcuts using one of the following objects:

 > NSUserActivity.
 Donate the shortcut using a user activity when the action involves a view within your app, such as displaying recent transactions in a banking app.

 > INInteraction.
 Donate the shortcut using an interaction when the action involves a task the user accomplishes with your app, such as recording activity in a ski and snowboard tracking app.